Anesthesia for adult and pediatric Oral & Maxillo-facial Surgery

 As a result of extensive training and experience, our surgeons are able to provide their pediatric and adult patients with several safe and comfortable anesthesia options during oral and maxillofacial surgery procedures.
 Our practice’s safety protocols emulate those found in modern operating rooms.
 Over 1500 anesthesia cases are performed each year in our practice.
 Experience matters!

-Many procedures are completed with the use of only local anesthetics (Numbing medications).
-Nitrous oxide (laughing gas) can be used to supplement local anesthesia to provide increased comfort to those patients unable to tolerate local anesthesia alone.
-Many patients opt for sedation or general anesthesia, in lieu of just numbing.
+Many procedures are completed with the use of only local anesthetics (numbing medications).
+Nitrous oxide (laughing gas) can sometimes be used to supplement local anesthesia to provide increased comfort to those patients unable to tolerate local anesthesia alone.
+Many patients and/or procedures require that sedation or general anesthesia be administered.

 The anesthesia options that meet your needs will be discussed in detail during the consultation.
 Please be sure to ask questions.
 A discussion regarding our anesthesia experience and services provides our patients comfort and confidence in choosing their best options for care.
 We are committed to your comfort and safety.

 There is an extensive amount of helpful information at the American Association of Oral and Maxillofacial Surgeons website.
 Follow the AAOMS link https://myoms.org/procedures/anesthesia for an excellent review of anesthesia provided by our doctors.

 - You may not have anything to eat or drink (including water) after midnight.

 - A responsible adult must accompany the patient to the office, remain in the office during the procedure, and drive the patient home.
 For patients under the age of 18, this must be a parent or legal guardian present.

 - The patient should not drive a vehicle or operate any machinery for 24 hours following the anesthesia.